sciZer0/7/v/README.md

 <h2 align="center">Context</h2>
 <p align="center">In Brief</p>

-Currently, consumers/users are increasingly willing to pay a premium for products and services that align with their values, such as sustainability and social responsibility.
+Currently, consumers/users are increasingly willing to pay a premium for products and services that align with their values, such as ecological sustainability and social responsibility.

-This just proves that people now are increasingly appreciating non-financial social-oriented values.
+This just proves that people now are increasingly appreciating non-trivial wisdom values.

-It might be safe to also suppose that in the nearest future, people will desperately expect from all big social systems more justness and more democracy.
+Also, it might be safe to suppose that in the nearest future, people will desperately expect from all big social systems more justness and more democracy.

-Additionally, a new project called Worldcoin has the potential to very soon change the promotion of global b2p projects and the lives of billions of people worldwide significantly.
+Along with this all, it is important that a new project called Worldcoin has the potential to very soon change the promotion of global b2p projects and the lives of billions of people worldwide significantly.

 The team behind the Worldcoin project